 Where to see them:

-- Male kori bustards are contenders for the word’s heaviest flying birds.
+- Male kori bustards are contenders for the world’s heaviest flying birds.

 - The species is killed for meat in many areas.